acconeer/acconeer-python-exploration/docs/ref_apps/a121/smart_presence.rst

     Person detected in the middle detection zone with nominal configuration.

 .. list-table:: Smart presence test results for test cases 5-8.
-Presence was detected and cofiguration changed successfully for all test cases.
+Presence was detected and configuration changed successfully for all test cases.
    :widths: 25 25 25
    :header-rows: 1